 If this is true, then the Great Resignation, if it exists, might be a consequence of these disruptions.
 The covid pandemic merely accelerated some of the shifts that were already happening.

 Embracing the Great Resignation

-As mentioned above, the World Economic Forum, based on research from McKinsey, believe that the Great Resignation is real and recommend some measures for companies to retain talent: address burnout among employees, focus on organizational health (through an adequate employee experience that fosters psychological safety), build skills via talent development initiatives and reimagining new talent pools, with special focus on Diversity, Equity, and Inclusion.
+As mentioned above, the World Economic Forum, based on research from McKinsey, believe that the Great Resignation is real and recommends some measures for companies to retain talent: address burnout among employees, focus on organizational health (through an adequate employee experience that fosters psychological safety), build skills via talent development initiatives and reimagining new talent pools, with special focus on Diversity, Equity, and Inclusion.

 I would add that organisations have to offer employees meaning and purpose.
-People aren’t looking just for a paycheck and stability like the old times anymore; they expect more from their companies, especially the youngest generations.
+People aren’t looking just for a paycheck and stability like in the old times anymore; they expect more from their companies, especially the youngest generations.
 They want to leave a mark in the world, and as they know they’ll be spending a big part of their waking hours working, they expect their work to help them leave that mark.

 The rest might have to deal with the consequences of the Great Resignation, if not right now, very soon.